Aruna (Hinduism): In the epics

-Another legend, generally told in Indian folk tales linked to the Ramayana, states that Aruna, once became a woman named Aruni and entered an assembly of celestial nymphs, where no man except the king of Heaven - Indra was allowed.
+Another legend, generally told in Indian folk tales linked to the Ramayana, states that Aruna, once became a woman named Aruni and entered an assembly of Apsara (celestial nymphs), where no man except Indra (the king of heaven) was allowed.
 Indra fell in love with Aruni and fathered a son named Vali from her.
-The next day, at Surya's request, Aruna again assumed female form, and Surya fathered a son, Sugriva.
-Both children were given to Ahalya for rearing, but her husband sage Gautama cursed them, causing them to turn into monkeys, as he did not like them.
+The next day, at Surya's request, Aruna again assumed female form, and Surya fathered a son named Sugriva.
+Both children were given to Ahalya for rearing, but her husband, the sage Gautama cursed them, causing them to turn into monkeys, as he did not like them.